surapunoyousei/surapunoyousei/README.md

 ☁ I am building a web browser called "Floorp". based on Firefox.

-🦕 I contribute to Mozilla Projects to help keep the web sustainable!
+🦕 I contribute to Mozilla Projects to help keep the web sustainable.

 ## Language 📚